 Many countries have similar bans on the display of "totalitarian symbols" - Hungary, for instance, bans the display of the symbols of the Nazis, the Soviets, and the Arrow Cross Party.
 Lithuania has passed a similar law recently—also extending it to Soviet symbols.
 And Latvia was warned in 2006 not to put swastikas — an ancient propitious symbol for them, too — on gifts intended for NATO ambassadors.
 After all, the Germans wouldn't have been able to take them back home...

 Recently, the export market has become increasingly important for Japanese creators of Anime and Manga.
 Despite the fact that swastikas are okay in Japan due to their original Buddhist significance, many creators are nonetheless preemptively avoiding swastikas in order to make their works easier to export.
 Recent examples include Naruto where the swastika on Neji's forehead was changed to an X and One Piece where Whitebeard's logo was changed from a swastika to a cross.
 While it may seem like these changes were Bowdlerization by foreign localizers, these changes were actually mandated by Japanese executives, presumably so that foreign localizers wouldn't have to go through the trouble of doing the Bowdlerization themselves.

 There is one particularly annoying case with the swastika when it is used as a Buddhist symbol of peace.
-It's shaped like a straightened Swastika but mirrored compared to the Nazi swastika (counterclockwise vs. the Nazi swastika's clockwise), which leads to confusion in Western countries, as well as the Moral Guardians running around like headless chickens whenever one appears.
+It's shaped like a straightened Swastika but may be mirrored compared to the Nazi swastika (clockwise or counterclockwise vs. the Nazi swastika's invariably clockwise), which leads to confusion in Western countries, as well as the Moral Guardians running around like headless chickens whenever one appears.

 open/close all folders